DataDog/integrations-core/ibm_mq/README.md

 ##### Metric collection

 1. Edit the `ibm_mq.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your IBM MQ performance data.
 See the [sample ibm_mq.d/conf.yaml][5] for all available configuration options.
-   There are a number of options to configure IBM MQ, depending on how you're using it.
+   There are many options to configure IBM MQ, depending on how you're using it.

    - `channel`: The IBM MQ channel
    - `queue_manager`: The Queue Manager named
    - `host`: The host where IBM MQ is running
    - `port`: The port that IBM MQ has exposed

     If you are using a username and password setup, you can set the `username` and `password`.
-If no username is set, the Agent process owner is used (e.g. `dd-agent`).
+If no username is set, the Agent process owner (`dd-agent`) is used.

     **Note**: The check only monitors the queues you have set with the `queues` parameter